ehsanmqn/freight-rates/README.md

 ```

 ## Improvement to the schema
-Currently, the "ports" table contains a "parent_slug" column that references the "regions" table.
+Currently, the `ports` table contains a `parent_slug` column that references the `regions` table.
-However, the "regions" table also contains a "parent_slug" column that references itself.
+However, the `regions` table also contains a `parent_slug` column that references itself.
 This creates
 a circular reference that can be difficult to manage.
 To improve the structure of the database, consider
 normalizing the data so that each table only references other tables in a one-to-many relationship.

 Following is a normalized version for the regions:

 ```sql